 Fresh ginger and its extract are popular as digestive aids, but the essential oil is just as effective in treating a number of painful autoimmune conditions including rheumatoid arthritis, multiple sclerosis, lupus etc. The essential oil can be used topically or inhaled.
 Unlike the analgesic drugs used to manage the above conditions, ginger oil therapy has been found to have no adverse side effects even when used for extended periods of time.

 10. Sandalwood essential oil

 This is one of the most expensive essential oils since the oil is obtained from the heartwood of the Sandalwood tree Santalum album.
 The tree should be at least 50 years or older to provide high-quality oil.
 However, its antispasmodic property and the anti-inflammatory action of sandalwood make it worth having in your medicine chest.
 It is a powerful pain reliever whether it is muscle pain, skeletal pain or neuralgia.
-Use a few drops in an infuser or take a daily dose of 3 drops of pure oil in a cup of water.
-This has been known to reduce pain due to endometriosis.
+Use a few drops in a diffuser to experience the benefits.

 11. Clary sage essential oil

 Clary sage oil derived from the herb Salvia sclarea is best known for its benefits to the eye, but it is an excellent pain killer too, especially in case of pain associated with menstruation and menopause.
 It relieves stress-induced headache when used in a diffuser and reduces cramps and painful stomach spasms when applied to the abdominal area, but it should not be taken internally.
 This oil should be used sparingly and cautiously.